projectestac/wordpress-koko-analytics/readme.txt

 3. A widget to show your most viewed posts (or any other post type) for a given period.
 4. The settings page where you can exclude certain user roles from being counted.
 5. Screenshot of settings page showing some features from Koko Analytics Pro.
+6. Koko Analytics Pro can show your pageviews over a configurable time period right in your posts overview.

 == Changelog ==

+### 1.7.2 - Mar 24, 2025

+- Hide chart group options on dashboard widget chart.
+- Run referrer URL's in dashboard widget through href normalizer.
+- Very minor performance optimisation for generating chart HTML.

+### 1.7.1 - Mar 10, 2025

+- Fix chart bars being out of order for some databases in case of gaps in data.
+- Include `manifest.json` file in plugin package.
+- Check if uploads directory exists before calling `scandir`.
+- Fix Query Loop Block from showing all posts in case of no stats.
+- Address some W3C validation warnings for the dashboard HTML.
+- Aggregate Reddit subdomains into a single referrer entry.

+### 1.7.0 - Feb 25, 2025

+- Compatibility with sites hosted on WP Engine (which does not allow writing files with the PHP extension to the WP Uploads directory).
+- Use relative paths in optimized endpoint file, so that the site itself can be moved around freely on the filesystem.
+- Run aggregator on `upgrader_process_complete` hook so that we can change aggregation logic without losing any data.
+- Only use optimized endpoint if the file still exists and is verified to be working.
+This allows removing the file to immediately switch to the default AJAX endpoint.
+- Fix a bug in the most viewed posts widget/shortcode that shows all posts instead of an empty result set.
+- Add group by option to chart.
+- Better align periods for comparisons.

+### 1.6.6 - Feb 18, 2025

+- Fix same-page referrer detection when not using cookie.
+- Preserve page filter when using datepicker to change date period.
+- Limit realtime pageviews in dashboard widget to today's pageviews when viewed shortly after midnight.

+### 1.6.5 - Feb 10, 2025

+- Add importer for data from Burst Statistics.
+- Allow passing "false" and "no" to `monthly` query parameter in REST endpoints.
+- Optimize PHP execution time for plugin bootstrapping code by aggressively lazy loading code that only runs on very specific requests.
+From 0.05 ms to 0.03 ms (!) with OPcache or 1.44 ms to 0.54 ms without OPcache for general requests.
+- Minor code improvements to classes responsible for aggregating data from buffer file into permanent storage.

+### 1.6.4 - Jan 25, 2025

+- Fix dashboard data always publicly accessible through REST API endpoints.

+### 1.6.3 - Jan 21, 2025

+- Schedule missing `koko_analytics_aggregate_stats` event.
+- Ensure pageview counts are always added to the correct day, even if WP Cron stalls for more than 24 hours.
+- Improved correctness of the realtime visitor count in case of WP Cron stalls.
+- Move the temporary buffer file to its own directory inside the uploads directory.
+- Fix syntax error on PHP 7.4 introduced in version 1.6.2
+- Jetpack Importer: Fix division by zero if importing a single day of data
+- Jetpack Importer: Bump HTTP request timeout for Jetpack importer up from 5 seconds to 90 seconds.
+- Jetpack Importer: Allow choosing a custom chunk size, which can be useful for sites with a large amount of posts or pages.
+- Do not delete database tables on plugin uninstall by default.

+### 1.6.1 - Jan 20, 2025

+- Show error details in Jetpack Importer when API returns an error response (instead of only writing to error log).
+- Register scheduled event for pruning data on plugin activation directly.
+- Allow calling `get_realtime_pageview_count()` function with `null` parameter.

+### 1.6.0 - Jan 17, 2025

+- Bump minimal required PHP version to 7.4 or higher.
+- Fix issue with date generation for "this_week" and "last_week" presets.
+- Modify chart tooltip position so it's never causing horizontal overflow.
+- Hide chart tooltip on scroll.
+- Expand column width of pageviews and visitors column on large screens with ample space.
+- Fix undefined array key notice introduced in version 1.5.5.
+- Make all strings from Jetpack Importer feature translatable.
+Thanks to [Alex Lion](https://alexclassroom.com/).
+- Fix REST API routes returning a HTTP 500 error if called without a `start_date` parameter.

+PS.
+We've started the works on a [standalone version of Koko Analytics](https://github.com/koko-analytics/koko-analytics/) that allows you to track non-WordPress sites.

+You can read some more about it on Danny's personal blog: https://www.dannyvankooten.com/blog/2025/building-privacy-friendly-website-analytics/

+### 1.5.5 - Jan 10, 2025

+Don't use `upgrader_process_complete` for checking pending database migration.
+This can't be used because this specific hook runs using the old version of the plugin...

+Reverting this change from version 1.5.2 fixes an issue with the optimized endpoint file referencing an unexisting function.

+#### 1.5.4 - Jan 10, 2025

+- Fix optimized endpoint file referencing no-longer existing file on some installations.

+#### 1.5.3 - Jan 09, 2025

+- Add integration with Query Loop Block.
+- Fix date range when viewing "this week" or "last week" on a Sunday.
+- Remove non-functional settings example from [Koko Analytics Pro](https://www.kokoanalytics.com/pricing/) from settings page.
+- Add one-time notice after at least 30 days of usage asking for a contribution.

+#### 1.5.2 - Dec 17, 2024

+- Improve logic for running pending database migrations.

+#### 1.5.1 - Dec 10, 2024

+- Fix date in chart tooltip using default PHP timezone, explicitly use site timezone instead.
+- Check for excluded request (by IP address or user role) in unoptimized endpoint.
+- Prevent PHP notice on dashboard if page URL does not have query component.

 #### 1.5.0 - Nov 27, 2024